pyamg/pyamg/docs/paper/paper.md

 # Methods

-`PyAMG` implements several base AMG methods, each with a range of options.
+`PyAMG` implements among the most wide-ranging suites of base AMG methods, each with a range of options.
 The base forms for a solver include

 - `ruge_stuben_solver()`: the classical form of C/F-type AMG [@cfamg:1987];